This country-specific Q&A provides an overview to Corporate Governance laws and regulations that may occur in Australia.

 Unless required in the company’s constitution, there is no limit on the period of office for directors of proprietary and unlisted public companies.
 For companies listed on the ASX, the Listing Rules require that each director (other than the managing director/CEO) must stand for re-election every three years, although there is no limit to the number of terms that they can serve.
 However the ASX Governance Principles suggests as guidance that the independence of a non-executive director should be considered where such director has been on the board for longer than 10 years.

-Who typically serves on the governing body and are there requirements that govern board composition or impose qualifications for directors regarding independence, diversity or succession?
+Who typically serves on the governing body and are there requirements that govern board composition or impose qualifications for directors regarding independence, diversity, tenure or succession?

 A proprietary company must have at least one director who must ordinarily reside in Australia.
 The board of a public company must have at least three directors, and at least two directors must ordinarily reside in Australia.
 In both cases, a company’s constitution may provide for a higher minimum number.

 Boards of ASX listed companies typically include both executive directors and non-executive directors.
 The ASX Governance Principles recommend that a majority of the board should be independent (i.e. the director is not allied with the interests of management, a substantial shareholder or other relevant stakeholder, for example, major customers or suppliers), and that the chair be an independent director.

 What are the common approaches to the leadership of the governing body?